Stephane-D/SGDK/readme.md

 - jgyllinsky for providing / improving build batches.
 - nolddor for fixes / contributions.
 - starling13 for fixes.
-- davidgf for its contributions (apultra tool, improved assembly LTO optimization).
+- davidgf for its contributions (improved assembly LTO optimization).
 - ShiningBzh / Jeremy and Kentosama for their precious help in testing.
 - Vetea and Studio Vetea Discord people in general for their support and kindness.
-- all those i forgot and generally all people helping by providing support, reporting bugs and supporting SGDK in any way !
+- all those i forgot and generally all people helping by providing support, reporting bugs, adding samples and supporting SGDK in any way !

 ## SPECIAL THANKS